 It is worth recalling that the FIS-based estimates given in Equation 21 assumes an even sex ratio.
 Nevertheless, strongly biased sex-ratios will affect FIS accordingly and should not have strong consequences on the estimate of effective population sizes, as suggested by the Figure 2.

-We may also bear in mind here that if random mating was also assumed, we did not specified any reproductive strategy (mono or polygamy).
+We may also bear in mind that although random mating was assumed, we did not specify any reproductive strategy (mono or polygamy).
 Indeed, Equation 8 assumes polygamy, but monogamy is known to lead to the same result as polygamy, as demonstrated pages 267-268 in Felsenstein's book (Felsenstein, 2019), and in Appendix 12.
 The only difference is that, in monogamous populations, the sex-ratio of individuals that reproduce is necessarily even.
 Consequently, monogamy can prevent a possible high variance in male mating success, which would reduce Ne.
 But monogamy cannot produce an increase of Ne as compared to pangamic polygamy.
 In that sense, and everything else being equal, gibbons (which are monogamous) should preserve better their genetic diversity than gorillas, but not better than bonobos (assuming bonobos are pangamous).

 It is worth mentioning that these computations were based on accurate (exact) measures of FIS.
 Unbiased estimators of F-statistics (Weir & Cockerham, 1984) suffer from large variances (Robertson & Hill, 1984).
 It is thus likely that deviation from the real value will have a large impact on FIS-based estimates of Ne, especially for small expected ("real") values.
 It can be seen that Ne_Eq4<Ne_Eq21<Ne_Eq6<Ne_Eq5<Ne_Eq19.
 From there, it can be expected that with small underestimations of FIS, Ne_Eq6 will be closer to the real value; then Ne_Eq5 for bigger underestimations, and finally Ne_Eq19 for the strongest underestimations.
 On the contrary, overestimations of FIS will necessarily lead Ne_Eq4 to stay closer to the real Ne.
 However, the differences are expected to be quite small, particularly so as compared to Pudovkin 1 (Equation 4) and Balloux (Equation 6), especially for the highest values (e.g. Ne>6): Nevertheless, not knowing what the real FIS should be, it is probably wiser using the less biased estimate, i.e. Ne_Eq21.

-It is also worth mentioning that FIS needs being estimated from adults, as the genetic structure in immature individuals may considerably differ from the one they would display in the pool of adults that survived.
+It is also worth mentioning that FIS should be estimated from adults, as the genetic structure in immature individuals may considerably differ from the one they would display in the pool of adults that survived.